 Mean score of companies in the Hospitality industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2022, Carrols Restaurant Group, Inc. reported total carbon emissions of approximately 176,191,000 kg CO2e, comprising 69,088,000 kg CO2e from Scope 1 and 107,313,000 kg CO2e from Scope 2.
-This data reflects a slight increase from 2021, when emissions were about 163,622,000 kg CO2e, with Scope 1 emissions at 63,511,000 kg CO2e and Scope 2 emissions at approximately 100,260,000 kg CO2e (market-based).
-Carrols has not disclosed any Scope 3 emissions data, nor have they set specific reduction targets or climate pledges.
-Their emissions data is cascaded from their parent company, Restaurant Brands International Inc., indicating a corporate family relationship that influences their sustainability reporting.
-Despite the lack of formal reduction initiatives or targets, Carrols Restaurant Group is part of an industry that is increasingly focused on sustainability and reducing carbon footprints.
-The company’s emissions data highlights the importance of ongoing efforts to address climate change within the fast-food sector.
+In 2022, Carrols Restaurant Group, Inc. reported total carbon emissions of approximately 176,191,000 kg CO2e, comprising 69,088,000 kg CO2e from Scope 1 and 107,313,000 kg CO2e from Scope 2 emissions.
+This data reflects a slight increase from 2021, when emissions were about 164,571,000 kg CO2e, with Scope 1 emissions at 63,511,000 kg CO2e and Scope 2 emissions at approximately 100,260,000 kg CO2e (market-based).
+Carrols has not set specific reduction targets or climate pledges, and there are no disclosed Scope 3 emissions.
+The emissions data is cascaded from its parent company, Restaurant Brands International Inc., indicating a corporate family relationship that influences its sustainability reporting.
+Despite the absence of formal reduction initiatives, Carrols Restaurant Group is part of an industry that is increasingly focusing on sustainability and carbon footprint reduction.
+The company’s emissions data highlights the need for ongoing efforts to address climate impact within the fast-food sector.

 Access structured emissions data, company-specific emission factors, and source documents